GDPR Data Breach

 Introductory statement on the General Data Protection Regulations (GDPR)

-The IT Helpdesk will log the incident and forward it to the 3 relevant departments (Information Governance, Compliance and Security Operations) who will investigate and action as necessary.
+- The IT Helpdesk will log the incident and forward it to the teams within the business who will investigate and action as necessary.

 If in doubt at any stage always call Central Postal Control (CPC)

 Central Postal Control deals with issues on a regular basis and will be able to talk you through how to deal with any situation.